 That could require raising taxes.
 Right now, the department is losing about 10 percent of its officers every year.
-That’s a problem — considering tax payers paid for their training.
+That’s a problem — considering taxpayers paid for their training.

 “It is very disheartening — our men and women deciding to pick up and go to another organization,” Cervera added.

 “No one is against the city growing, but I we just want to grow with it,” Luciano said.
-“My position is always been that we are part of the infrastructure and we need to grow along with the city.”
+“My position has always been that we are part of the infrastructure and we need to grow along with the city.”